Course Readings, Blackboard and Coursepacks

 |Blackboard with library assistance||

-The Library can manage faculty course reserves, print or electronic.
-The advantage to library management is that the library will pay for permissions and royalty payments up to $100 per course.
+The big advantage to library assistance with Blackboard is that the library will pay for permissions and royalty payments up to $100 per course.
 Materials exceeding $100 will have to be covered by other means such as an academic department.
 You may need to consider alternative readings.

 The UMKC Bookstore can arrange to have coursepacks made for your class readings.
 The Bookstore can arrange for permissions and any royalty fees will be recovered when the student purchases the coursepack relieving faculty from this responsibility.
 If you are attempting to limit the cost of a coursepack for students, the Bookstore personnel can tell you the approximate cost.
 You can also check the Copyright Clearance Center website for permission fees yourself.